rustomax/rust-iterators/README.md

 The goal of this tutorial is to provide a handy reference to some of the common iterator patterns.
 It is not meant to be a replacement for the [Iterator API reference](https://doc.rust-lang.org/std/iter/trait.Iterator.html) or an overview of the core iterator concepts described in [The Book](https://doc.rust-lang.org/book/iterators.html).
 In fact, it is highly encouraged that you peruse these great resources.
 This tutorial both borrows from and skips over some important points discussed in these documents.

-> It is recommended that you have at least cursory familiarity with Rust.
+> To fully take advantage of this tutorial, it is recommended that you have at least cursory familiarity with Rust.

 To execute example code: